icopy-site/awesome/docs/awesome/awesome-groovy.md

 * [Gaelyk](https://github.com/gaelyk/gaelyk) - A lightweight Groovy toolkit for Google App Engine Java
 * [Glide](https://github.com/kdabir/glide) - Create awesome apps on Google App Engine in a snap
 * [Ratpack](https://github.com/ratpack/ratpack) - A toolkit for JVM web applications
-* [gServ](https://github.com/javaConductor/gserv) - A Groovy toolkit for creating SPAs and REST based micro-services without the need for a container (https://github.com/kdabir/awesome-groovy/blob/master/Tomcat, JBoss, etc.).
+* [gServ](https://github.com/javaConductor/gserv) - A Groovy toolkit for creating SPAs and REST based micro-services without the need for a container (Tomcat, JBoss, etc.).
 * [Spring-Boot](https://projects.spring.io/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that can you can "just run"
 * [Micronaut](http://micronaut.io/) - A brand new microservices framework created by the Grails team